Cohomology and Deformations of left-symmetric Rinehart Algebras: Deformation of left-symmetric Rinehart algebra

 \section{Deformation of left-symmetric Rinehart algebra}

-We investigate in this section a deformation theory of left-symmetric Rinehart algebra.
-But first let introduce some notation.
-For a left-symmetric Rinehart algebra $(L,A,\cdot,\ell)$ we will denote the left-symmetric multiplication $"\cdot"$ by $\mathfrak m$ in the sequel of the paper.
+We investigate in this section a deformation theory of left-symmetric Rinehart algebras.
+But first let us introduce some notation.
+For a left-symmetric Rinehart algebra $(L,A,\mathfrak m,\ell)$ we will denote the left-symmetric multiplication $``\cdot "$ by $\mathfrak m$ in the sequel of the paper.
 Let $\mathbb{K}[[t]]$ be the formal power series ring in one variable $t$ and coefficients in $\mathbb{K}$.
-Let $L[[t]] $ be the set of formal power series whose coefficients are elements of $L$ (note that $L[[t]] $ is obtained by extending the coefficients domain of $L$ from $\mathbb{K}$ to $\mathbb{K}[[t]]$).
-Then $L[[t]] $ is $\mathbb{K}[[t]]$-module.
+Let $L[[t]] $ be the set of formal power series whose coefficients are elements of $L$ (note that $L[[t]] $ is obtained by extending the coefficients domain of $\mathbb{K}[[t]]$ from $\mathbb{K}$ to $L$).
+Thus, $L[[t]] $ is a $\mathbb{K}[[t]]$-module.